 Clinical Psychologist, Lived Experience

 I’m a Clinical Psychologist and Associate Professor of Clinical Psychology at the School of Psychology, University of Southampton UK.
 I lead teaching about psychological therapies for Bipolar disorder.
 My research focuses on the psychological mechanisms of Bipolar disorder and how psychological therapies such as Cognitive Behavioural Therapy can help.
 I have also researched the impact of financial difficulties on mental health and causes of impulsive spending in Bipolar disorder.
 I have personal lived experience of Bipolar disorder.

 I’m an Assistant Professor in the Department of Psychiatry at University of British Columbia.
 My research and clinical interests are in cognitive functioning, virtual reality cognitive retraining, bipolar disorder, and psychotherapy approaches for mood disorders.

 crestbd.ca/victoria / victoriamaxwell.com / @victoria_BPP

-We’ll continue to announce new interviewees over the next two weeks!
+We’ll continue to announce new AMA panelists leading up to the AMA!
 Check back for more!

 Previous AMA Events

 We had an incredible response to last year’s AMA!
-The thread saw over 1,000 comments from people with all sorts of questions about bipolar disorder.
+The thread saw hundreds of questions asked about bipolar disorder.
 We’ve taken some of the highlights from the day and published then in a blog post here.

-Erin and Steven hosted our first bipolar AMA on March 29th, 2019, and the response was overwhelming!
+Erin and Steven hosted our first bipolar AMA on March 29th, 2019.
 Like with last year, we published some of the highlights in a blog post here.
 We also hosted live Twitter Q&As on all things bipolar on Bell Let’s Talk Day 2019 and 2020 – you can read those questions and answers here.